 3. Utilise Valuable Customer Reviews

 You can prevent customer inquiries from not being answered by providing clear and accurate product information.
 According to PowerReviews, 86% of all customers consider reviews as an essential resource when making purchase decisions.

 Shoppers trust recommendations from other consumers above anything else!

 Learn from reviews as input for product development and align product and marketing content with the language used by consumers.
-Examples of reviews that give retailers and manufacturers input for updating product content, and therewith lower return rates:
+Examples of reviews that give retailers and manufacturers input for updating product content, and in addition to that, lower return rates:

-    - A review on bol.com about a Philips coffee machine: "The content of the water tank is listed as 0.9 liters, but it really isn't.
+- A review on bol.com about a Philips coffee machine: "The content of the water tank is listed as 0.9 litres, but it really isn't.

 At most 4 cups come out."

-    Update your description by not only pointing out the capacity in liters but in actual coffee cups!
+Update your description by not only pointing out the capacity in litres but in actual coffee cups!
 That is what we mean by 'language used by customers'.

 - A review on bol.com about a Philips Light Bulb: "It says in the description, dimmable with suitable dimmer.
 Not with my LED dimmer.
 Lamps keep flashing."